SMCallan/SMCallan/README.md

 - 📫 How to reach me: ... if you need me, I'll be there
 - 😄 Pronouns: ...
 Call me whatever you want as long as you say it nicely

+PROJECTS:

+Github Pro (Version control and repo) Git -Project

+Artifical Intelligence research & build - project: specifically interested in AI general intelligence, and solutions

+Design and content generation (although I work on general projects, I am especially interested in the scope of AI and creativity)

+Development Environments for Programming languages; build and deployment

+Game development; building classic games for future gens; projects

+AWS & Azure Cloud architecture and utility of virtual machines and cloud networks in the use of building advanced computational system

+Interested in cloud, AI, SWE, and systems optimisation, research and technology